usman168/duplicates-in-list/README.md

-# hello-world

-#Function to find duplicates from 2 lists
+# Function to find duplicates in Lists

 def duplicates(a, b):
   a = [1, 2, 3, 4, ]